 Sarah Nicholls is an Associate Professor with a joint appointment between the Departments of Community Sustainability (CSUS, 75%) and Geography (25%).
 She received her B.Sc.
 (Hons) in Geography from University College London, and her M.S. and Ph.D. in Recreation, Park & Tourism Sciences from Texas A&M University.

 Sarah’s interests focus on two main areas:

-- International tourism, planning and development, with a special emphasis on tourism on islands and in small nation states
+- National and international tourism, planning and development, with a special emphasis on tourism in Michigan and on islands and in small nation states;

 - Urban park issues, including the accessibility and equity of urban park distributions, and the impacts of green spaces on surrounding property values.